Saitob/GHDLproject/README.md

 Writes out the datafields it can gather from the repository to the file.

-#### printSearchSummary(totalCount, totRepoSize):
+#### printSearchSummary(totalCount, totRepoSize, idNumber):

-Takes as arguments: The total number of hits recieved by the repository size and the total size of the repositories processed so far.
+Takes as arguments: The total number of hits recieved by the repository size, the total size of the repositories processed so far and the number of items processed so far.

 Prints out a summary of the data gathered from the search to the screen.